parrisma/rfq-rag/README.md

 ### Intuition

-Getting the **intuition** for RAG into the hands of those performing manual tasks allows their perspective to shape its application, improving services and cutting costs.
+Getting the **intuition** for RAG into the hands of those performing manual tasks allows their perspective to shape its application, uncover more opportunities, and improve client services, thus cutting costs.

 ### Demo: Parsing Requests for Quotes